hpcloud-mon/ansible-vertica/README.md

 Tested with Vertica 7.x

 ##Requirements
+- vertica_ssh_key_location - location of where to create and place ssh keys for dbadmin
+- vertica_dbadmin_password - password to be used for dbadmin on the database mon

 ##Optional parameters
 If the variable `vertica_cluster` is defined the nodes will be setup to be in a cluster.
 Valid definition of the variable is a list of the nodes and can